statamic/spock/README.md

 Its primary use is to automatically commit and push changes in production, but it can do anything your command line can.

 ## Documentation

 Read it on the [Statamic Marketplace](https://statamic.com/marketplace/addons/spock/docs) or contribute to it [here on GitHub](DOCUMENTATION.md).

+## Requirements

+Statamic 2.10 is required.
+If you intend to run Spock on an earlier version of Statamic, please checkout Spock's [v1 branch](https://github.com/statamic/spock/tree/v1).

 ## Developing